strudeljs/eslint-plugin-strudel/docs/rules/oninit-on-top.md

 ## Descritpion

-Enforces usage of methods decorated with @OnInit on top of the class.
+Enforces methods decorated with @OnInit to be first methods of class.
 Exception to this rule is init() method that if present should be always first method.

 ## Rule details